 - It’s recommended to shake the bottle before each usage.

-If you like homemade green stuff, make sure you check out our post on the best natural drain cleaners here.
+If you like homemade green stuff, make sure you also have a look at our post on the best natural drain cleaners here.

 When it comes to sanitizing, many people think about traditional chemicals, like bleach or products containing quaternary ammonium that are potentially toxic and can cause serious health issues.
 Not to mention their negative impact on the environment.

 As you can see, you don’t have to give up using green products if you need powerful sanitizing.
 You can make your own DIY eco-friendly gym equipment cleaner in minutes.
-Then you can use it on all kinds of workout gears and exercise machines, like workout bench, weights, cardio equipment or yoga mat.
+Then you can use it on all kinds of workout gears and exercise machines, like workout benches, weights, cardio equipment, or yoga mat.

 Make sure you always wipe down the gym equipment before using it.
 Your new green disinfectant will help you to get rid of germs and prevent infections so you can concentrate on your workout with peace of mind.